simanga-dev/matric-dashboard/README.md

 # Matric Dashboard

-This is a all in one dashbard to get everything about Education data in South AFrica.
-This datshboard collect all data sourcee for schools in soucth africa such as
+This is an all-in-one dashboard to access all information about education data in South Africa.
+This dashboard collects data from various sources for schools in South Africa, including:

-- Number of School
+- Number of Schools
 - Pass Rate
-- Conditon of school
+- School Conditions
-- Geo Location for schol
+- Geo Location for Schools

 ## What's next?
-How do I make an app with this?
+How can I create an app using this?

-#### Todo
+#### To-do

-- [ ] Update the top card to show information comming from database
+- [ ] Update the top card to display information coming from the database
-- [ ] Show tatal number of students
+- [ ] Show total number of students
-- [ ] Show total number of school
+- [ ] Show total number of schools
-- [ ] Total Number of
+- [ ] Show total number of...
-- [ ] Show tables of school
+- [ ] Display tables of schools
-- [ ] Show passrate per year from 2008
+- [ ] Show pass rate per year from 2008